ndamulelonemakh/cloud-gpu-handbook/README.md

 # Contributing

 - Contributions, suggestions, and issue reports are welcome from the community to make Cloud **GPU Handbook** a valuable resource for everyone interested in leveraging the power of GPUs in the cloud.

+# Disclaimer

+> Please note that the information about the GPU offerings, such as GPU type, GPU memory, vCPU, RAM, price, and technical name, varies across different cloud providers and may change over time.
+Therefore, it's always a good idea to check the official websites for the most up-to-date and detailed information.
+Also, the prices listed are subject to change and may vary based on the region and other factors.
+Always check the provider's pricing page for the most accurate and current pricing information.

 # Related Links